 This post is also available in: Indonesia

-A measuring instrument is a tool used to measure a magnitude or dimension in physics.
+Measuring instruments are tools used to measure a magnitude or dimension in physics.
 In general, there are three most measured magnitudes in the world of physics for high school level namely length, mass and time and dimension.
-Various measuring instruments of length, mass and time can be seen as follows:
+Various kinds of measuring instruments length, mass and time can be seen as follows:

 Long Measuring Instruments